Johnston Heights Secondary School

 Johnston Heights Secondary is a public high school in Surrey, British Columbia, and is part of School District 36 Surrey.

 The newest building opened in the Fall of 1992.
-Johnston Heights' exterior highly resembles that of its neighbouring high school, North Surrey Secondary School.
+Johnston Heights' exterior highly resembles that of its neighboring high school, North Surrey Secondary School.
 The Canadian government chose to highlight the school for its program to improve intercultural understanding.
 Yearly, Johnston Heights' REACH Council has been working to support Multicultural Week, Health Week, World Causes Week and annual holiday celebrations are also held.
-In 2007–2008, Johnston Heights initially set out to raise $2000.00 for the KIVA organization (kiva.org) and eventually raised over $2,500.00 to provide micro loans to people in the third-world for their businesses.
+In 2007–2008, Johnston Heights initially set out to raise $2000 for the KIVA organization (kiva.org) and eventually raised over $2,500.00 to provide micro loans to people in the third-world for their businesses.

 Sport

-Johnston Heights has also been involved in sports, attending yearly track meets and involving students in lunchtime sports events in the Eagle Dome (the school gym).
+Johnston Heights has also been involved in sports, attending yearly track meets and involving students in lunchtime sports events in the Eagle Dome (the school gym) a double gym.
 Sports at Johnston Heights include Cross Country, Volleyball, Basketball, Soccer, Badminton, Track and Field, Golf, Ultimate Frisbee, Hockey, Tennis, Cricket, football, and Girls' Rugby.
 Many students have taken leadership roles to promote healthy lifestyles and daily physical activity.

 Extra-curricular activities

-Many clubs at Johnston Heights include their Debate Team, Eagle Council, JH Media Crew, Theatre Company, Model United Nations, Wellness Club, JH Newspaper Committee, JHSS Business Club, Leadership Team, and more.
-Business club has taken major steps toward growth by organizing workshops, participating in case competitions, and creating new leadership opportunities for students.
-The club's leaders have shown strong initiative in helping members gain real-world business experience.
-The Johnston Heights Leadership Team (JHLT) is known for their avid participation in activities outside of the school campus.
+Johnston Heights has clubs across a variety of fields: Debate Team, Eagle Council, JH Media Crew, Theatre Company, Model United Nations, Wellness Club, JH Newspaper Committee, JHSS Business Club, Leadership Team, and more.
+The school’s Business Club organizes workshops, participates in case competitions, and aims to create new leadership opportunities for students.
+The Johnston Heights Leadership Team (JHLT) is known for their participation in activities outside of the school campus.
 JHLT have helped coordinate many Runvan events, including the BMO marathon, which occurred on May 1, 2022.